MicrosoftDocs/MIMDocs/MIMDocs/pam/step-1-prepare-corp-domain.md

 ### Configure registry settings

-In this section you will configure the registry settings that are needed for sID History migration, which will be used for Privileged Access Management group creation.
+In this section you'll configure the registry settings that are needed for sID History migration, which will be used for Privileged Access Management group creation.

 1. Launch PowerShell.